 - The searches for “business description example” and “google business profile cover photo size” were most likely people wanting to know a specific answer.
 They both visited the pages for less than one minute, then bounced back to search results immediately.

 - For the “business description example” search, we may want to consider optimizing the page more by linking to a product page for the service we offer.
 Since there was only one search for this in the last seven days, we would need to look at the search traffic volume for this phrase and several other factors before taking any action.

-- For the “google my business cover photo size” search, we wouldn’t necessarily take any optimization action.
-Since we want to place in search results for “Google My Business,” we could add a mention on this page to drive traffic to a product page about our Google My Business claiming and optimization service.
+- For the “google business profile cover photo size” search, we wouldn’t necessarily take any optimization action.
+Since we want to place in search results for “Google Business Profile,” we could add a mention on this page to drive traffic to a product page about our Google Business Profile (formerly Google My Business) claiming and optimization service.

 - The search for “data aggregator” was most likely someone wanting to find one.
 The bounce rate was 100 percent with less than one minute on the site, which tells me they did not find what they were looking for.
 Since this was a pretty generic search, while we like placing in the top of search results for it, it probably wouldn’t make sense to optimize further based off this search term at this time.

 - The search for “does posting on blogs or forums help with seo” was someone looking for a specific answer.
 Based on the 100 percent bounce rate and the less than one minute spent on site, we can’t say for sure if they found the answer they were looking for.
 They could have, perhaps, returned to search results to see what others had to say on the topic.
 If the bounce rate had been zero and the exit 100 percent, it would tell us they found the exact answer they were looking for and didn’t need or want to do additional research.
 If forum posting was a service we offered, we would need to dig into this search term much more over a longer period of time.
 Adding additional information or a link to a product page about the service would be a couple of strategies to utilize.